zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/megatron_long_seq_support/README.md

 ## Acknowledgements

-We would like to thank Argonne National Laboratory (ANL) for providing us with access to their [ThetaGPU](https://www.alcf.anl.gov/support-center/training-assets/getting-started-theta-and-thetagpu) supercomputer for development and testing.
-The resources provided by ANL have been invaluable in helping us to conduct this work and achieve our goals.
+We would like to acknowledge the use of the supercomputing resources of the Argonne Leadership Computing Facility (ALCF), which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
+The resources provided by ALCF(Argonne) have been invaluable in helping us to conduct this work and achieve our goals.